raphael-group/machina/README.md

 [Graphviz](http://www.graphviz.org) is required to visualize the resulting DOT files, but is not required for compilation.

+[Gurobi](http://www.gurobi.com) is a commercial ILP solver with two licensing options: (1) a single-host license where the license is tied to a single computer and (2) a network license for use in a compute cluster.
+Both options are freely available for users in academia.

 In case [doxygen](http://www.stack.nl/~dimitri/doxygen/) is available, extended source code documentation will be generated.

 <a name="comp"></a>